-IV medication is often used because of the control it provides over dosage.
+IV medication is often used because it helps control the medication dosing.
 For instance, in some situations, people must receive medication very quickly.
-This includes emergencies, such as a heart attack, stroke, or poisoning.
+This includes emergencies, like a heart attack, stroke, or poisoning.
 In these instances, taking pills or liquids by mouth may not be fast enough to get these drugs into the bloodstream.
 IV administration, on the other hand, quickly sends a medication directly into the bloodstream.

 Other times, medications may need to be given slowly but constantly.
 IV administration can also be a controlled way to give drugs over time.

 Certain drugs may be given by IV administration because if you took them orally (by mouth), enzymes in your stomach or liver would break them down.
 This would prevent the drugs from working well when they’re finally sent to your bloodstream.
 Therefore, these drugs would be much more effective if sent directly into your bloodstream by IV administration.

 Standard IV lines are typically used for short-term needs.
 For instance, they may be used during a short hospital stay to administer medication during surgery or to give pain medications, nausea medications, or antibiotics.
 A standard IV line can typically be used for up to 4 days.

 With standard IV administration, a needle is usually inserted into a vein in your wrist, elbow, or the back of your hand.
 The catheter is then pushed over the needle.
 The needle is removed, and the catheter remains in your vein.
 All IV catheters are typically given in a hospital or clinic.
 Most of the time, the IV catheter will be left in place with a access cap and it is only accessed when needed.